 Dr. Jorge Perez-Gallego is a multifaceted astronomer, designer, and educator with a Ph.D. in astronomy and an M.F.A. in design.
 I drink chocolate milk and ride my bike to places.
 My happy place is one in which my creative juices can flow toward celebrating wonder whether developing innovative informal science education opportunities or building meaningful bridges between science, art and technology.
-Currently, I am a scholar at CU Boulder where, among other things, co-direct NEST with Tara Knight and Erin Espelie and work toward making Fiske Planetarium a reference in informal science education and a welcoming creative avenue; and count myself among the fine folks of the faculty at the Astrophysical and Planetary Sciences department.
+Currently, I am a scholar at CU Boulder where, among other things, I co-direct NEST with Tara Knight and Erin Espelie, work toward making Fiske Planetarium (& Science Center) a reference in informal science education and a welcoming creative avenue; and count myself among the fine folks of the faculty at the Astrophysical and Planetary Sciences department.

 My interdisciplinary background has allowed me to succeed in industry and academia.
 I have worked on an eclectic set of projects for cultural institutions—including project management, curatorial and strategic planning efforts—and taught graduate and undergraduate courses on subjects as diverse as astronomy, physics, graphic design, science fiction literature and cinema, and interactive media at institutions such as the University of Florida, the University of Miami, and the University of Colorado Boulder.